cellplatform/platform-0.2.0/README.md

 and ESM module bundler is active, the dependency on `node-js` falls away, or put another way, is not a primary dependency.

 This is a general theme of the system, to think of commitments to technology choices in as abstract and forward looking way possible.
-Obviously to pragamaitcally achieve anything, committments to certain technologies do need to be made in the moment.
+Obviously to pragamaitcally achieve anything, committments to certain technologies do need to be made in any given moment.
 But careful, and sustained attention while making these kinds of calls can also ensure the long run-ramp, where the "idea" itself remains consistent, but the implementation choices can be swapped out and evolved over time.
 This is the ideal; `AND` "reality™️ is a bitch!"
 Evolution is messy, yet we also find pristine, self-cleaning ecosystems present and evolving within nature.